yousty/pg_eventstore/docs/subscriptions.md

 subscriptions_manager.subscribe('MyAwesomeSubscription', handler: proc { |event| puts event })
 ```

-First argument is the subscription's name. **It must be unique within the subscription set**.
+First argument is the subscription's name. **It must be unique within the subscriptions set**.
 Second argument is your subscription's handler where you will be processing your events as they arrive.
 The example shows the minimum set of arguments required to create the subscription.

 In the given state it will be listening to all events from all streams.
 You can define various filters by providing the `:filter` key of `options` argument: